 Are you seeing this the same way I am, or are there big areas that I’m missing?

 These are perceptive questions and observations about an important issue for associations and their leaders.
 And, yes, I definitely see the situation the same way.
 In fact, I first noted it back in 2012 in this post and I really haven’t seen a lot change since.
-It continues to be the case that the association voice is largely missing in ongoing public conversations about adult educating and training.
-Like here, for example, or here, or here, or here, or here.
+It continues to be the case that the association voice is largely missing in ongoing public conversations about adult lifelong education and training.
+Like here, for example, or here, or here, or here, or here, or here.
+(I’ve stopped adding “here” links.
+There are just too many, and I have yet to find an example where there is a clear association voice.)

 Why is that?